 An opportunity for the UK broadcasters to get together and discuss current industry issues, and future looking business opportunities.

-This topic is relevant to all industries, and is now top of many agendas to ensure that this is key, and customer experiences are improved.
+This topic is relevant to all aimm supported members, and is top of the agenda to ensure that post sale consumer journey is professional and efficient.

 This Working Group was created from proposal at the GM, and has only met once in November 2015 to discuss concerns regarding the sharing of data for benchmarking.
 Discussion on how to consolidate data and the categorisation of consumer calls.
 Agreed that needed data to enable understanding on future issues with the data acting as an indicator to where the market is moving away from established patterns or “benchmarks”.